Millard House (Pasadena, California): Exterior

 View from Prospect Crescent.
 The three-story bedroom section is visible at left, while the main entrance is through the wooden gate at right.

 The water table of the facade is made of stucco, while the rest of the house is clad in textile blocks.
 An early plan had also called for larger blocks measuring 24 by 24 in, which would have made them substantially heavier.
-Wright fabricated the house's concrete blocks using sand, gravel and minerals found on the property.
+Wright fabricated the house's concrete blocks using sand, gravel, and minerals found on the property.
 By using roughly textured, earth-toned blocks, Wright sought to blend the house with the color and form of the trees and hillside, saying that the Millard House "belonged to the ground on which it stood".
 The textile blocks differ from those used in Wright's later textile-block houses.
-Whereas the other houses have steel reinforcing bars, the Millard House lacked such a feature; instead, the tiles were interlocked together.
-Steel bars are still used in the joints between each block.
+Whereas the other houses' tiles are fixed to reinforcing bars, the Millard House's tiles are interlocked together; steel bars are still used in the joints between each block.
 Another difference is that Wright reinforced the blocks using conventional mortar, while in the other houses, the blocks are fastened together using steel loops.
 The blocks on the house are laid in an undulating pattern.